 - Info: Small little cafe with a tiny corner of toys for kids.
 Try to get the table at the back with the soft leather bench seating that is next to the toy box.
 Free wi-fi.

 - Address: 1136 Budapest, Hollán Ernő u.
 7.

 - Directions: Tram 4/6 from Moszkva tér, Jászai Mari tér stop

 - Info: Nice teas, coffee, a few snacks and alcohol.
-I’ve seen dogs in there and plenty of young kids/babies.
+I’ve seen dogs in there with their cool dog toys and plenty of young kids/babies.
 They have bean bags and quite a few toys to entertain the kids.
 Also has free wifi but no place to change a diaper except on the cafe couches.

 Holdudvar (on Margaret Island) only in summer

 - Address: on the right as you enter Margitsziget from Margit bridge as you pass the fountain.

 - Info: my favourite eatery on Margaret Island, it has great food at reasonable prices and a great big terrace.
 Lots of ikea highchairs, baby-changing station, lots of sofas to lounge about inside too.
 Last year they had sun-chairs and bean-bags with free books and magazines at the entrance.